Magenta-Helix/Magenta-Helix/README.md

 ### Hi there 👋
 <p> Welcome to Magenta Helix!
-This is a project that intends to blend both data and visualization.
-The full launch of the website is expected at some point in 2024.
-Please view the Devlog for updates!</p>
+This is a project that intends to Launch a wide variety of software solutions</p>
 <!--
 **Magenta-Helix/Magenta-Helix** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.